cioraneanu/firefly-pico/docs/installation.md

 ## 3. Post install config

-If you've used Firefly before skip to step 3.
+If you've used Firefly before you can skip step 1-2 and continue at step 3.

 1. Open **Firefly** and create your first login account.